basvandenberg/spiceweb/spiceweb/doc/source/file_formats.rst

     random coil: R

-**Note** A protein's secondary structure sequence should have the same length as its amino acid seqeunce.
+**Note** A protein's secondary structure sequence should have the same length as its amino acid sequence.
 However, SPiCE does not check for this when uploading a FASTA file with secondary structures!

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^